aaronspring/Spring_and_Ilyina_2020_GRL/README.md

-# Spring and Ilyina, 2019, manuscript in prep.
+# Spring and Ilyina, 2019, revised manuscript

-The paper is still in the process of writing and has not been submitted yet.
+The paper is still in the review process and has not been submitted yet.

 ## Aim